LandSandBoat/server/.github/pull_request_template.md

 - [ ] I have read and understood the [Contributing Guide](https://github.com/AirSkyBoat/AirSkyBoat/blob/staging/CONTRIBUTING.md) and the [Code of Conduct](https://github.com/AirSkyBoat/AirSkyBoat/blob/staging/CODE_OF_CONDUCT.md).
 - [ ] I have _**tested my code and the things my code has changed**_ since the last commit in the PR and will test after any later commits.

-## Please enter a customer-centric description
+## Please enter a player-facing description

 <!-- Example: Adjusted the damage limits on physical weaponskills (Shozokui) -->